dro42/intro_ai-ds_exercise3/report.md

 ## Task 1

-At 10 feature maps, the model underfit with high validation loss.
-Increasing to 25 and 50 feature maps improved performance, achieving a balance between training and validation loss.
-However, at 100 feature maps, the model began to overfit, as indicated by a rising validation loss after several epochs.

 ### Role of Convolution and Pooling Layers
 - **Convolution Layers**: Extract local patterns from the input images by applying filters, enabling the network to learn spatial hierarchies of features.
 - **Pooling Layers**: Reduce the spatial dimensions of feature maps, improving computational efficiency and reducing overfitting while retaining essential information.